twogg-git/docker-compose-java/README.md

 ## Advance use of Docker-Compose

-With this example you will have some *JAVA* rest services running on Docker using a *Postgres* database deployed over a *Tomcat* server in three separate containers, all deployed thanks to Docker-Compose.
+This Docker-Compose example will let you send emails thanks to a REST service provided by a *JAVA* web application running over a *Tomcat* server and logging the emails sent on a *Postgres* database.
+All three containers deployed separately thanks to Docker-Compose.

 ![deploying-docker-compose-tomcat](rsc/tomcat.jpg)
 #### Webapp Container: Java & Tomcat